devacto/parser/README.md

 # parser

 Generates HTML pages from parsing XML data.
+See [instructions](INSTRUCTIONS) for more on the task.